Luliang Shanxi, China Travel Guide

 These are daily estimates per person for Luliang, demonstrating the range across various travel styles.

-This section covers needed and recommended health precautions, safety tips, and information for emergencies for Luliang.
+This section covers needed and recommended health precautions, safety tips, and information for urgent situations for Luliang.

 The urban environment and climate can present unique considerations for travelers.

 Focus on preventive steps for common ailments to ensure a comfortable and uninterrupted journey.
-This includes diligent hygiene and informed choices regarding food and drink.
+This involves diligent hygiene and informed choices regarding food and drink.

 In any situation calling for police assistance, dial 110 immediately.
-This number links you to local law enforcement for emergencies.
+This number links you to local law enforcement in an emergency.

 For situations like theft, assault, or other crimes.